FahrplanDatenGarten/pyhafas/docs/glossary.rst

    FPTF
       Abbreviation for `Friendly Public Transport Format <https://github.com/public-transport/friendly-public-transport-format/blob/master/spec/readme.md>`_
-      - Used as basis for returned data
+      - Used as the basis for returned data

    product
-      A product is the generalisation of all means of transport.
-When this term is used, all types of transport are meant (e.g. busses, regional trains, ferrys).
+      A product is the generalization of all means of transport.
+When this term is used, all types of transport are meant (e.g. busses, regional trains, ferries).

    journey
       A journey is a computed set of directions to get from A to B at a specific time.
 It would typically be the result of a route planning algorithm.